Bando and Jeet Kune Do are the original and largest influences of our system.

 full contact techniques).

-Aikido "The Way of Harmony" Derived from Jujitsu.
+Aikido "The Way of Spiritual Harmony (Unifying Spririt)" Derived from Jujitsu.
 A passive system,

 with the idea of using your opponent's energy against themselves with

 throws and joint locks.
 Many of our escape moves are from Aikido.